Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Non-coherent evolution

-which is unitary transformation since $M_{\alpha\beta} = M_{\beta\alpha}^\dag$.
-On a finite time interval, transformation of amplitudes can be expressed as an infinite product of exponents of the form \eqref{short}, so it is unitary as a product of unitary transforms.
+We see that evolution described by Eq. \eqref{TimeDep} is unitary since $M_{kl}$ is skew-Hermitian: $M_{kl} = - M_{lk}^\dag$.
+On a finite time interval, transformation of amplitudes can be expressed as an infinite product of exponents of the form \eqref{TimeDep}, so it is unitary as a product of unitary transforms.

-Second, if a diagonal element of the interaction matrix is nonzero, $V_{\alpha\alpha} \neq 0$, which means self-interaction, we can make a substitution $A'_\alpha = A_\alpha \exp(\frac{i}{\hbar} V_{\alpha\alpha} t)$, so that the diagonal term in Eq. \eqref{Start} cancels out.
-Introducing exponential multipliers in such a form to wave function \eqref{Asi} is equivalent to changing the energy of state $|\alpha\rangle$ by $V_{\alpha\alpha}$.
+Second, if a diagonal element of the interaction matrix is nonzero, $V_{kk} \neq 0$, which means self-interaction, we can make a substitution $A'_k = A_k \exp(\frac{i}{\hbar} V_{kk} t)$, so that the diagonal term in Eq. \eqref{Start} cancels out.
+Introducing exponential multipliers in such a form to the wave function \eqref{Psi} is equivalent to changing the energy of state $|k\rangle$ by $V_{kk}$.
 This coincides with the correction to energy in the first order of time-independent perturbation theory.
-Further, we will assume energies of states already include self-interaction and $V_{\alpha\alpha} = 0$.
+Further, we will assume energies of states already include self-interaction and $V_{kk} = 0$.

-To continue understanding the properties of evolution described by Eq. \eqref{Start}, we need to use some approximation method.
-The simple approach is to proceed with the variation of parameters method, while a more sophisticated way is to present a solution as a Dyson series.
-We depart from the standard approach here.
+Equation \eqref{Start} is too complicated to tackle directly.
+To continue our investigation, we need to use an approximate method.
+The original Dirac's approach is to employ the variation of parameters method.
+We choose a different approach here.

-Let us assume amplitudes are slowly changing functions over time compared to the fast oscillating exponent $\exp(i(E_\alpha - E_\beta)t/\hbar)$ for most pairs of values of $\alpha$ and $\beta$.
-We want to distinguish slow oscillating terms with $E_\alpha \approx E_\beta$ that contribute most to the change of amplitudes.
-To do that, we integrate over some time range $\Delta t$ that is small compared to the typical timescale of change of $A_\alpha$, however $(E_\alpha - E_\beta) \Delta t/\hbar \gg 1$ for most values of $\alpha$ and $\beta$.
-We will show that if such a timescale exists, the results we obtain will not depend on the value of $\Delta t$.
-On the left side of the equation \eqref{Start}, we obtain $A(\Delta t) - A(0)$.
-On the right side,
+Let us assume that the amplitudes of the wave function are slowly changing over time compared to the fast oscillating exponent $\exp\left( i(E_k - E_l)t/\hbar \right)$ in \eqref{Start}, for most pairs of values of $k$ and $l$.
+We want to distinguish the slowly oscillating terms of $\mathcal{M}(t)$ with $E_k \approx E_l$ that contribute to the change of amplitudes, from the fast oscillating terms that should affect only the fast oscillating part of the wave function.
+To do that, we integrate over some technical timescale $\Delta t$ that is small compared to the typical timescale of change of $A_k$, which we denote as $T_A$.
+However, $(E_k - E_l)\Delta t/\hbar \gg 1$ for most values of $k$ and $l$.